diuguide/work_day_scheduler/README.md

 I used html, css, javascript, and jquery to dynamically produce the HTML on this page.
 I ran into difficulty assigning individual id's to all the dynamically produced elements.
 Using a for loop and the i variable to create unique id's  for each element fixed this.
 I had difficulty getting 'isBetween' to work with the moment() library and eventually settled on the current hour being a standard color and using isAfter and isBefore to change the color of the color blocks during the day.

 Update: currently having difficulty working with local storage and the dynamically produced HTML.  will continue to update.
+I am able to store the inputs into local storage, I am still having trouble recalling then printing the saved info into the dynamicaly produced HTML.

 <img src="screenshot.png">